alnssr/alnssr.github.io/_pages/Previous_seminars.md

    Speaker :  Akram Beni Hamed

-   Title : "Comparison between 3D and 1D approaches for the computation of electromagnetic wave"
+   Title : "Comparison between 3D and 1D approaches for the computation of electromagnetic wave propagation in co-axial cables."